daveaglick/daveaglick/input/posts/2016-in-review.md

 I also managed to release a new open source project last year called [Scripty](https://github.com/daveaglick/Scripty).
 This tool allows you to use Roslyn scripts for code generation.
 It's like T4 but with C# code.

-This project has also managed to garner quite a bit of interest, though it hasn't gotten as much attention as I would like to give it.
+This project has also managed to garner quite a bit of interest, though it hasn't gotten as much development attention as I would like to give it.
 I'm hoping to find a little more time to continue working on it in the next year.

 ## @dotnetissues